Hornet Central is your one-stop shop for registration and student finances

 Learn more about the Office of Public Safety

-Hornet Dollars are monies added to an identification card to be used in the campus bookstore to purchase books, supplies, and SU gear.
+Hornet Dollars are funds added to an identification card to be used in the campus bookstore to purchase books, supplies, and SU gear.
 Hornet Dollars may also be used for food and non-alcoholic beverages in select locations both on and off campus.

 Work Study Job on Campus Business Needs